 Wherever I say Genymotion I mean Genymotion Desktop.
 They have other products like Genymotion on Cloud & Genymotion on Demand which are not being considered here.

-I’m not saying Genymotion is inadequate but is slower when running tests compared to certain Android emulators.
+I’m not saying Genymotion is inadequate.
+But it is slower when running tests compared to certain Android emulators.

 A little background on the subject and then we’ll jump to the good stuff.